Edge Inference with Fully Differentiable Quantized Mixed Precision Neural Networks: Experiments

+While our reported models quantize biases, we also examined the effect of keeping biases at higher bfloat16 precision.
+Typically, accelerators can pre-load biases into the hardware accumulator, minimizing the energy impact.
+We summarize the impact of bias quantization in Table~\ref{tab:distill}.
+Crucially, we note that MobileNetV2 at larger memory budgets do not see accuracy benefits ($\le 0.01\%$ higher accuracy).
+However, EfficientNet-Lite0 models with tight memory budgets do see an increase their accuracy by approx. 1.56\%.

-\subsection{Knowledge Distillation}
+\subsubsection{Knowledge Distillation}

-Recently proposed quantization techniques have shown promising results by employing knowledge distillation (KD).
-We examine the impact of using KD for EfficientNet-Lite0 and MobileNetV2 occupying our pareto frontier.
+Recently proposed quantization techniques have shown that applying knowledge distillation (KD) to their existing quantization techniques can improve results.
+We examine how KD impacts the EfficientNet-Lite0 and MobileNetV2 models on our Pareto frontier~\ref{fig:overview}.
 We use the KD process in~\cite{hinton2015distilling}, using soft labels created by a B16 vision transformer~\cite{chen2021vision} with an accuracy of 85.49\% (soft-label KD).
 We also examined the knowledge distillation technique employed by PROFIT~\cite{park2020profit}, here the knowledge of the teacher model is induced into the student model through a penalty term in the loss function (penalty KD).
 The results summarized in Table~\ref{tab:distill} show that knowledge distillation can have a positive effect on the accuracy of up to 0.36\% but can also have negative effects.
-Neither of the KD techniques examined dramatically altered the model accuracy across the pareto frontier.
+Neither of the KD techniques examined dramatically altered the model accuracy across the Pareto frontier.